I Always Get What I Want: Background and composition

-"I Always Get What I Want" was written by Avril Lavigne and Clif Magness, with Magness also having produced the song.
-Lavigne had previously worked with Magness on her debut effort, Let Go, having produced the following five songs: "Losing Grip", "Mobile", "Unwanted", "My World", and "Too Much to Ask".
-Following the release of her debut record, Lavigne sought out new collaborators, including guitarist Evan Taubenfeld and singer Chantal Kreviazuk.
-Lavigne continued to work with Magness, although only "I Always Get What I Want" would appear on Under My Skin in the form of a bonus track.
+"I Always Get What I Want" was written by Avril Lavigne and Clif Magness, with the latter handling production.
+Lavigne had previously worked with Magness on her debut album, Let Go (2002).
+Five songs were produced by Magness for the album: "Losing Grip", "Mobile", "Unwanted", "My World", and "Too Much to Ask".
+Following the release of Let Go, Lavigne worked with new collaborators for Under My Skin, including guitarist Evan Taubenfeld and singer Chantal Kreviazuk.
+Lavigne continued to work with Magness, although only "I Always Get What I Want" would appear on the reissued album in the form of a bonus track.

 On May 24, 2004, the song was released digitally as a promotional single on iTunes.
 "Take Me Away" and "He Wasn't", both of which are present on the parent album, were also released as promotional singles on the same day.
 "I Always Get What I Want" was later re-released in November 2004 as a B-side to Nobody's Home, the third single from Under My Skin.

 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of C major and is set in time signature of common time with a tempo of 182 beats per minute.
 Lavigne's vocal range spans two octaves, from B3 to C5.
 The lyrics of "I Always Get What I Want" carry a message of entitlement, with Lavigne dedicating the song to "any young girl out there who always gets what she wants".

 Reception

-"I Always Get What I Want" received generally mixed reviews by music critics.
-Annabel Leathes of BBC Music compared the song to English alternative rock band Transvision Vamp, declaring that "'I Always Get What I Want' delivers a healthy slap in the face of authority ... and suggests that Avril isn't quite ready to grow up.
+"I Always Get What I Want" received mixed reviews by music critics.
+Annabel Leathes of BBC Music compared the song to English alternative rock band Transvision Vamp, declaring that "'I Always Get What I Want' delivers a healthy slap in the face of authority ... and suggests that Avril isn't quite ready to grow up."
 Caroline Bansal of musicOMH gave the song a positive review, stating that the song "will have alternative music dance floors packed with its high octane guitar and vocals".
 The song was also praised for its placement on The Princess Diaries 2: Royal Engagement soundtrack, with Michael Paoletta of Billboard designating the track as a highlight from the album.